 - Families can find current events for on our dedicated What's On For Families page.
 Our year-round programme for families includes Cinébabies - a weekly daytime screening for parents/carers with babies under 12 months; Cinékids - our monthly film and workshop for 6-11 year olds; Holiday Activities - such as matinee film screenings, colouring-in activities in our Café/Bar, and family workshops; Family Arts Festival - when each October we team up with other arts organisations to bring you an exciting programme of events as part of Bristol's one and only festival for families; Birthday Parties - our three cinema screens are available for hire, perfect for a private screening or computer gaming on the big screen.
 We also arrange School Screenings.

 - What on-site facilities are there for families at Watershed?

 We have a customer lift at our Box Office and main entrance on the ground floor, that takes you to our cinemas, Café/Bar and Events spaces on the first floor.
-There are baby changing facilities in the cinema side female toilets, in the unisex accessible toilet and in both the male and female Café/Bar side toilets.
+There are baby changing facilities in the cinema side female toilets, in the inclusive accessible toilet and in both the male and female Café/Bar side toilets.
 High chairs, bottle warming and free WiFi are available in our Café/Bar and Buggy parking is available at our weekly Cinébabies screening on Monday mornings.
-Please note we do not have booster seats for children in the cinemas.
+We also have booster seats for children in the cinemas.
 See our dedicated page for planning your family's visit to Watershed.